jojonki/twitter-profile-changer/README.md

 }
 ```
 1. set your favorite font file in font/.
-1. modify pic/jonki.png to png file what you want to use
+1. modify pic/jonki.png to png file what you want to use.
-1. modify imagemagick code in app.js
+1. modify imagemagick code in app.js.
 1. just do it!
 ```
 $ node app.js